-From its beginnings some 85 years ago, Waldorf education has become one of the fastest growing independent school systems in the world.
+From its beginnings over 100 years ago, Waldorf Education has become one of the fastest growing independent school systems in the world.
 The foundations of this educational impetus were laid by Rudolf Steiner (1861-1925), an Austrian scientist, philosopher, and educator widely known in Europe and increasingly studied in America.

 In 1919, at the request of a leading German industrialist, Steiner opened the first Waldorf school in Stuttgart for the children of workers at the Waldorf-Astoria Company.
 International recognition for the school came quickly, and similar schools started up in other European countries; within a decade the first American Waldorf school was launched in New York City.
-Today there are over 1000 Waldorf schools in 40 countries with over 145 schools in North America.
+Today, there are more than 1,090 Waldorf / Steiner schools in 64 countries, and 1,857 Waldorf kindergartens in more than 70 countries, plus Waldorf associations and teacher-training centers for Waldorf educators and Waldorf teachers around the world.
 Each school is in every sense independent, with ties neither to church nor state.
 The schools are linked with one another only through commonly shared educational ideas and approaches.
 In this country, many belong to the Association of Waldorf Schools of North America (AWSNA).
 WSOC has achieved Full Membership Status with AWSNA.